What to Do with a Tax Refund?

 You could use the money to buy a new TV, a new smartphone, or a nicer (paid-for, please!) car, or you could even go on an epic trip, like my coworker is (he and his wife are going to China!).
 You could purchase bikes for your whole family (can you say “tandem”? :)).
 You could pay for an awesome backpacking trip or go to Disney World or take a family cruise.

 If you love to save money when you travel like we do, read this article with 5 awesome ways that we save money by using Airbnb!
 And if you haven’t tried Airbnb yet, you need to!
-Sign up here to receive $40 off your first Airbnb rental!
+They are such a great way to save money while you travel!
+Sign up here to receive $55 off your first Airbnb rental!

 There are many great options for what to do with a tax refund, but these 13 suggestions are some of the best ways to spend your tax refund to get the most bang for your buck!

-What are you going to do with your tax refund this year?
+What do you plan to do with your tax refund this year?
 Are you going to pay down debt, invest, build your emergency fund, save for a large purchase, or spend the money on something fun?
 Leave a comment below and let me know—I would love to hear your ideas!

 Invitation to Share